-Bond premiums and discounts are expended in the governmental funds when the bonds are issued, and are capitalized in the statement of net assets.
-This is the amount of premiums capitalized during the current period \$ (1,665) Repayment of bond principal is reported as expenditures in governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used.
-For the City as a whole, however, the principal payments reduce the liabilities in the statement of net assets and do not result in expenses in the statement of activities.
-The City's bonded debt was reduced because principal payments were made to bond holders.
-Principal payments made \$ 98,169 159,610 \$ 257,779 Bond and loan proceeds and capital leases are reported as other financing sources in governmental funds and thus contribute to the change in fund balance.
-In the government-wide statements, however, issuing debt increases long-term liabilities in the statement of net assets and do not affect the statement of activities.
-Proceeds were received from: General obligation bonds.
-Refunding general obligation bonds Certificate of participation.
-Capital lease for equipment Loans (2,000) (157,255) (153,700) (2,782) (141) (315,878) \$ (58,099) Interest expense in the statement of activities differs from the amount reported in governmental funds because (1) additional accrued and accreted interest was calculated for bonds, notes payable and capital leases, (2) amortization of bond discounts, premiums and refunding losses which are not expended within the fund statements, and (3) additional interest expense was recognized on the accrual of an arbitrage rebate liability which will not be recognized in the governmental funds until the liability is due and payable. \$ (30,099) Increase in accrued interest.
-Interest payment on capital lease obligations on the Moscone Convention Center.
-Amortization of bond premiums, discounts and refunding losses Increase in arbitrage rebate liability. \$ (574) (12,357) 673 (971) \$ (13,229)
+Sond premiums and discounts are expended in the governmental funds when the bonds are issued, and are apitalized in the statement of net assets.
+This is the amount of premiums capitalized during the current period \$ (1,665) Repayment of bond principal is reported as expenditures in governmental funds and, thus, have the effect of educing fund balance because current financial resources have been used.
+For the City as a whole, however, he principal payments reduce the liabilities in the statement of net assets and do not result in expenses in the statement of activities.
+The City's bonded debt was reduced because principal payments were made to bond nolders.
+Principal payments made 98,169 Payments to escrow for refunded debt 59,610 57,779 contribute to the change in fund balance.
+In the government-wide statements, however, issuing debt increases long-term abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: (0.000) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds (4 (2,000) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds 57,255) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds Certificate of participation.
+57,255) 53,700) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds Certificate of participation.
+Cepital lease for equipment 57,255) 53,700) (2,782) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds Certificate of participation.
+(1 57,255) 53,700) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds Certificate of participation.
+Cepital lease for equipment (1 57,255) 53,700) (2,782) (141) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds Certificate of participation Capital lease for equipment Loans (1 57,255) 53,700) (2,782) (141) 315,878) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds Refunding general obligation bonds Certificate of participation.
+Cepital lease for equipment (1 57,255) 53,700) (2,782) (141) 315,878) abilities in the statement of net assets and do not affect the statement of activities.
+Proceeds were received from: General obligation bonds (1 57,255) 53,700) (2,782) (141) 315,878)

+Increase in accrued interest \$ (574) Interest payment on capital lease obligations on the Moscone Convention Center (12,357) Amortization of bond premiums, discounts and refunding losses.
+673 Increase in arbitrage rebate liability (971)

-BUDGETARY RESULTS RECONCILED TO RESULTS IN ACCORDANCE WITH GENERALLY ACCEPTED ACCOUNTING PRINCIPLES
+(4) BUDGETARY RESULTS RECONCILED TO RESULTS IN ACCORDANCE WITH GENERALLY ACCEPTED ACCOUNTING PRINCIPLES